Nutritional Needs of Adolescents: What to Eat

-There are many important nutrients for teenager growth and development during puberty, but a few critical nutrients stand out.
-So let’s dive into these key nutritional needs for adolescence.
+There are many important nutrients for the adolescent to grow and develop during puberty, but several critical nutrients stand out.
+Let’s dive into these key nutritional needs of adolescents.

-Did you know that the gap between dietary recommendations and what is actually eaten is the greatest during the teenage years?
+Did you know the gap between the U.S. dietary recommendations and what young people actually eat is greatest during adolescence?

 Kids require a balanced diet with enough calories and key nutrients for growth and healthy development, especially during adolescence when nutritional needs rise to meet the needs of a major growth spurt and puberty.